avalokkumar/developer-notes/security_vulnerabilities.md

 When this file is uploaded to the server, the vulnerable code on the server executes the malicious code contained within the file, in this case deleting all files and directories on the server.

 > This is just one example of how RCE can be used to exploit vulnerabilities in an application's input handling.
-To prevent RCE attacks, it's important to follow secure coding practices such as:
+To prevent RCE attacks, follow secure coding practices such as:

 * Input Validation: Validate user input to ensure that it is in the expected format and free of malicious code.
 This can involve checking the file type and extension, scanning the file for known malware signatures or using a content scanner to detect any malicious code within the file.